 Versailles is an immense art piece.
 Everything currently on the 2,000-acre estate was thought out, designed, and built meticulously over 100 years (1683-1785) to become the outstanding place it is today.
 And although every single nook and cranny of the estate, from the furniture in the palace to the groves and paths in the gardens, is worth seeing, you probably only have a limited amount of time in your hands.
 That’s why we’ve asked French art historian and architecture expert Dorian Dallongeville to give us the lowdown on how to make the best out of your day in Versailles.

 Dorian Dallongeville started studying Art History in high school when he was 16 years old.
 He made the discipline his major at the University of Nantes, France, for one year and then attended the Ecole du Louvre for four years where he graduated in 2009.
 Dallongeville’s area of expertise is architecture between the end of the Middle Ages (1492) and the French Revolution (1789).
-Dallongeville was the senior curator at French Lines for eight years.
-He’s currently training to become a civil servant.
+Dallongeville was the director and curator at the Port Museum of Dunkirk.

 The estate is huge, the crowds are massive, and security is very high, all of which translates into very long lines at the entrance, so you need to come to Versailles prepared.

 Buy a “passport with timed entry” online before your visit.
-Dallongeville explains that if you don’t you will spend hours in line outside to get in.
+If you don’t you will spend hours in line outside to get in and you may even be refused entry if the crowds are too big.

 The “passport with timed entry” will give you access to the whole estate (which is exactly what you want) and guarantees entry within half an hour of the selected time.
-We recommend that you splurge a little and choose the option that includes the amazing Musical Fountain Shows and the Musical Gardens — just make sure they are happening on the day of your visit before you purchase your ticket
+Dallongeville recommends that you splurge a little and also book a ticket for the amazing Musical Fountain Shows and the Musical Gardens — just make sure they are happening on the day of your visit before you purchase your ticket.

-This ticket also includes an audio guide, but we strongly suggest that you download the free app on your phone or tablet before your visit instead of waiting at the audio guide desk.
+Instead of purchasing the use an audioguide, download the free app on your phone or tablet before your visit.
 It includes the audio guide tour of the palace and an interactive map of the estate.
 It can be used without an internet connection.

 Versailles is gorgeous all year round, but because the gardens are just as important and beautiful as the palace, we suggest you visit in June when the blossoms are out, the big events are on, and the crowds are still manageable.
-(July and August are the busiest months of the year.)
+(July and August are the busiest months of the year to visit Versailles.)

 Visiting in winter can be magical, especially if there is snow, but you’d be missing out on the spots that make Versailles the amazing estate that it is, i.e. many of the sculptures in the gardens may be covered, the Orangery will be closed, etc.